The incline bench press is a great exercise for those who want to target the upper chest muscle for strength and size.

 A Foam Roller

 By wedging a foam roller underneath your back, you can put your body at the right angle for an incline press.
 Make sure the foam roller is secure, though, because if it slides during the exercise, it could cause an injury.
+You can also check out our article on benefits of foam rolling.

 You might not have a gym bench in your home, but that doesn't mean you don't have anything suitable.
 Using a kitchen bench or a piano bench can be just as effective.
 Just make sure it's stable and secure before you start working out.